By Tania Flack

 Decrease alcohol consumption – Let’s face it, we Aussies love a drink, in fact our whole social culture is based around it and most social functions involve a glass of wine or beer.
-Try to have alcohol only a couple of times a week and savor not swill is the key.
+Try to have alcohol only a couple of times a week and savour not swill is the key.
 A high alcohol intake is linked to lots of chronic diseases such as obesity, liver problems, diabetes and cancer.

 More fish – Fish contains valuable essential fatty acids that help to protect our cardiovascular system, decrease inflammation and have lots of other beneficial actions.
 Whereas a diet high in processed meat seems to do the exact opposite!
 We love our BBQs and meat feasts in Australia but we could learn a lot from our Asian cousins who enjoy fish more than processed meat in the diet.
 Experiment, find a fish monger and a few new recipes and increase fish in the diet.